cilium/cilium/Documentation/policy/language.rst

         .. literalinclude:: ../../examples/policies/l4/l4.json

-Labels dependent Layer 4 rule
+Labels-dependent Layer 4 rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example enables all endpoints with the label ``role=frontend`` to
 communicate with all endpoints with the label ``role=backend``, but they must
-communicate using using TCP on port 80:
+communicate using TCP on port 80.
+Endpoints with other labels will not be
+able to communicate with the endpoints with the label ``role=backend``, and
+endpoints with the label ``role=frontend`` will not be able to communicate with
+``role=backend`` on ports other than 80.

 .. only:: html